 The London Biodiversity Partnership has published London-specific guidance on conservation of stag beetles, and on how to incorporate features for bats and peregrine falcons into development, and on the impacts of lighting on bats.

-The Bat Conservation Trust has published best practice guidelines for bat surveys.
-These can be downloaded from the BCT website.
+The Bat Conservation Trust website has lots of detailed advice about bats and development.
+The Trust has also published best practice guidelines for bat surveys, which can be downloaded from the BCT website.
 The Bat Conservation Trust and Institution of Lighting Professionals have published a joint guidance note on ‘Bats and artificial lighting’, updated in September 2018.
 This can be downloaded from the Institution of Lighting Professionals website.

 The Zoological Society of London has published guidance on conservation of tidal Thames fish in the planning system.
 The guidance can be downloaded here.